 This aesthetic consistency also extends to their print marketing.
 Notice the bold yet simplistic style they adopt for their business cards – reiterating the importance of their identity on and offline.

-What you can learn from Sagmeister & Walsh – Create a brand identity and stick with it, whether it’s social media or business cards.
+Here’s a valuable lesson to learn from Sagmeister & Walsh: Establish a consistent brand identity and maintain it across different platforms, be it social media or business cards.

-But instead of just sticking to one color, Frooti has created a color scheme of yellow, green, and purple, which it incorporates in almost all of its visuals.
+However, Frooti goes beyond a single color and has developed a dynamic color scheme consisting of yellow, green, and purple, which it prominently features in nearly all its visual content.

 What you can learn from Frooti – While it’s good to stick with a formula that has proven to be successful for decades, it’s better to give a modern twist to it.